- All mitochondrial diseases (suspected or confirmed)

 How to participate

-You may participate in one of three ways:
+You may participate in one of two ways:

-- Contact one of the 17 NAMDC enrolling centers NAMDC Centers
+- In person at one of the 17 NAMDC enrolling centers NAMDC Centers

-- If you are not near one of the sixteen NAMDC centers, you may be able to enroll remotely.
-Contact the NAMDC study for more details
+- If you are not near one of the seventeen NAMDC centers, you may be able to enroll remotely.
+Visit the NAMDC Remote enrollment website at www.namdc.org, or contact the NAMDC Virtual Site Investigator for more details:

 NAMDC/LAMDR Virtual Site Investigator & Clinical Liaison